GuavaCZ/calendar/README.md

 This package adds support for [vkurko/calendar](https://github.com/vkurko/calendar) (free, open-source alternative to FullCalendar) to your FilamentPHP panels.

+**Although the package is ready for production-use, it is still in active development.
+Please be cautious and double-check the documentation before updating the package, as new releases might introduce breaking changes due to refactoring and improvements to the DX.
+We do our best to keep these changes to a minimum.**

 ## Showcase
 ![Showcase 01](docs/images/showcase_01.png)
 ![Showcase 02](docs/images/showcase_02.png)